 Nevertheless, just because there is no constitutional obligation to confirm the nominee, doesn't mean the Senate is justified in its obstruction.
 There are other norms and conventions in politics besides constitutional norms.
 Without them, the system could not function.

-Until very recently there has been an expectation that the Senate will confirm any reasonable and moderate Supreme Court nominee proposed by the President.
+For the past century or so, until very recently, there has been an expectation that the Senate will confirm any reasonable and moderate Supreme Court nominee proposed by the President.
 Voting down, and even filibusters, have been discussed only in cases where (it has been claimed that) the candidate is unqualified, extreme or unacceptable in some other specific way.
 And nobody has suggested that Garland is particularly extreme.
 This is not to say he is a conservative, but he does seem to believe in some sort of policy of judicial restraint, which is as good as Republicans can expect from a Democratic president.

 At the "object level" (as opposed to the "meta level" of the politics of filling vacancies) I would very much prefer for Scalia to be replaced by someone with a similar judicial philosophy.
 However, the short term gain that comes from subverting the process for one nominee, will simply make it harder for Republicans to confirm nominees in the future.
 No one gains from increasingly bitter "no holds barred" confirmation fights.
 It's a game of interated Prisoner's dilemma, and both sides keep defecting!

 Although pre-emptively announcing that one will not fill a vacancy is unprecedented obstruction in the modern era, one-up-manship in confirmation fights isn't at all unprecedented.
 It is rather nauseating the way both parties routinely and hypocritically switch sides about whether obstructing nominees is good or evil, every time the Presidency changes sides.
-(At least the current hijinks aren't blatantly illegal, the way the nuclear option was!)
+(At least the current hijinks aren't blatantly against the Senate's written rules, the way the nuclear option was!)